kammas/aws-playground/Notes on AC SAP/Notes.md

 7. S3

 ##  Elastic Beanstalk (18:47)
+Elastic Beanstalks is a PaaS product, helping Developers manage Application Environments,  where AWS handles most of the things and is Developer Focused, removing infrastructure overhead<p>

+Supports:
+1. Built in languages (Go,Java, Java with tomcat, .Net, Python, Ruby)
+2. Docker single container , multi-container
+3. Custom platforms (Custom via **Packer**)

+Terms:
+1. Elastic Beanstalk Application: everything about the application (infrastructure, code, versions etc)
+2. Application Versions: Labeled Versions of deployable code for an application.
+The source bundle is in S3
+3. Environments: Containers of infrastructure and configuration for a specific application version (e.g. PROD, DEV etc)
+4. Tier: Each environment is a web server tier (designed to communicate with end users), accepting requests from users in ASGs via ELBs or worker tier receiving events via SQS ASG scaling via size of queue (designed to process work in some way from web tier)

+Databases OUT OF BEANSTALK ideally to be able to use blue/green deployments etc easilly<p>

 ##  [NEW] OpsWorks (15:56)
+OpsWorks as a substitute of Chef/Puppet, to use these skillsets<p>

+Most Control / High Admin <-> Less Control / Low Admin<p>
+CloudFormation  <->   Ops Works   <->   Elastic Beanstalk<p>

+OpsWorks 3 Modes:
+1. Puppet Enterprise -> AWS Managed Puppet Master Server (real Puppet)
+2. Chef Automate -> AWS Managed Chef Servers (real Chef)
+3. OpsWorks -> AWS Integrated Chef, No Servers (most convenient)

+Stacks are container of resources
+Layers are specific functions within a stack (e.g. Load Balancer/DB) Recipes (install packages/run scripts) and Cookbooks (collection of Recipes stored in Github) Lifecycle Events (Setup,Configure,Deploy,Shutdown) e.g. when Configure is running on EC2 ot may run in all EC2 in parallel - awareness of other instances
+Instances Options (supporting auto healing):
+1. 24/7 (started manually)
+2. Time-Based (start and stop on a schedule)
+3. Load-Based (turn on or off based on Metrics - like ASG)

 ##  AWS Systems Manager - Agent Architecture (7:39)
+Simple Systems Manager (SSM) allows view and control of AWS and On premises Infrastructure<p>
+SSM is Agent based so an agent needs to be installed on Windows and Linux AWS AMIs, to convert them to managed Instances<p>
+Manage Inventory (operatins systems, network configuration) and Patch Assets (system patches, hotfixes), Run Commands, Desired State (e.g. certain ports always closed)<p>
+Parameter store for storing configuration and secrets (Secrets Manager is better though for secrets)<p>

+**For AWS Instances:**<p>
+Session Manager allows us to connect to EC2 even in private VPCs.
+To do so we need to do the following
+1. Attach an Instance Role to the Instance with the permissions required to interact with SYstems Manager
+2. Allow connectivity from the Instance to the Systems Manager Endpoint (in AWS Public Zone) using an IGW or VPCendpoint

+**For On Prem Instances:**<p>
+Session Manager allows us to connect to Virtual or Physical servers on premises.
+To do so we need to do the following
+1. Internet connectivity from On prem to AWS
+2. Managed Instance Activations must be created.
+For each we receive an Activation Code and an ActivationID.
+Agent in the On Prem will need these to complete the setup

 ##  AWS Systems Manager - Run Command (4:47)
+Run Commands allows us to run Command Documents (which can be reused and have parameters) on Managed Instances, using the installed Agents, automatically based on Instances, Tags or Resource Groups<p>
+Run Commands can be executed using Rate control which means control over Concurrency (how many parallel executions) and Error Threshold (on how many failures to be considered as failed)<p>
+Output of Run Command -> S3 -> SNS<p>
+Run commands can be triggered by SSM, Console UI, CLI and Event Bridge by sending to the Systems Manager Endpoint:
+1. Command Document and Targets
+2. Command Parameters

 ##  AWS Systems Manager - Patch Manager (12:00)
+Patch Manager allows to patch Windows and Linux instances Patch Baseline defines what should be installed (what patches and hotfixes)
+1. For **Linux AWS-[OS]DefaultPatchBaseline** explicitly define patches e.g. AWS-AmazonLinux2DefaultPatchBaseline
+2. For Windows **AWS-DefaultPatchBaseline** OR **AWS-WindowsPredefinedPatchBaseline-OS**- Critical and Security Updates
+3. For Windows **AWS-WindowsPredefinedPatchBaseline-OS-Applications** - Critical and Security Updates + MS App Updates Patch Groups which are the Resources we want Patch Manager to patch on our behalf Run Command, Concurrency and Error Threshold<p>
+Compliance is the verification if the patch was applied succesfully<p>

+Patching Flow:
+1. Define the PatchBaselines (what gets installed)
+2. Define Patch Groups (on which resources)
+3. Maintenance Window (the glue defining when, for how long , on which group, what tasks)
+4. AWS-RunPatchBaseline runs with a Baseline and Targets, This is the Run command that is been used to patch the machines indide patch groups
+5. Compliance is achieved using the Systems Manager Inventory to perform inventory on all of the metrics

 ##  [NEW][AdvancedDEMO] - Systems Manager - STAGE1 (9:23)
 ##  [NEW][AdvancedDEMO] - Systems Manager - STAGE2 (13:17)
 ##  [NEW][AdvancedDEMO] - Systems Manager - STAGE3a (8:14)